ASEAN Centre for Energy: Relationship to the ASEAN Plan of Action for Energy Cooperation

 The current blueprint also highlights strategies for how to realize, among others, ASEAN's aspirational target of achieving a 23% renewable energy share of the primary energy mix by 2025 and 30% energy intensity reduction in 2025 based on 2005 levels.

+The group released a roadmap to 2025, outlining its plan to increase renewables and use science-based concepts to guide it toward decarbonization.
+The goal is to reach between 42 percent and 47 percent of renewables.
+Because they are "variable," grid modernization is also necessary.
+Grid modernization may involve using smart meters to provide real-time energy usage data and large-scale batteries to stabilize the grid as renewable energy output varies.

 Structure

 ACE consists of the following departments: